 Originally begun in 1836 as home to the U.S. Patent Office, this exceptional Greek Revival structure is one of the oldest public buildings in Washington, DC.
 Its Great Hall was the site of Abraham Lincoln’s second inauguration, and poet Walt Whitman tended to ailing soldiers here during the Civil War.

 Careful maintenance is needed to maintain a proper environment for housing such an important collection of historic works, and to create a welcoming environment for everyone who enters the facility.

-Recently, when it was time to refurbish 27,000 square feet of stone flooring in the building’s popular Kogod Courtyard, the Smithsonian turned to the stone restoration experts at Mid America Metals.
+Recently, when it was time to refurbish 27,000 square feet of stone flooring in the building’s popular Kogod Courtyard, the Smithsonian turned to the stone restoration experts at Mid America Specialty Services.

 Opened in 2007, the Kogod Courtyard was designed by award-winning, London-based architects Foster + Partners.